ejahh/laravel-rest-api/README.md

 #The Progress :
 ✅ Intialized Repository with Git Version Control
 ✅ Created the Database, Migrations, and Models
-✅ Created the Contoller for User Resource
+✅ Created the Contoller for the 3 Resourced
-✅ Successfuly Tested POST Method using Postman for Users Resource (see folder POSTMAN TESTING containing screenshots of successfull POST request )
+✅ Successfuly Tested POST Method using Postman for Users Resource
+✅ Successfuly Tested GET Method using Postman for Users Resource
+(Navigate to POSTMAN TESTING folder to view screenshots of successfull CRUD Endpoints requests and responses)